1. How to NOT give myself food poisoning

 3. How to ask for help in countries where I don’t speak the local language

 First of all, let me state that I am privileged by the sole fact that I am a native English speaker and that I was born in the United States of America and have had (and still have) access to so many amazing opportunities in the world.
 I never forget either one of these things no matter where I go or who I meet.
 I am very thankful for my native language and nationality.
 However, I am not a fan of being catered to and do my best to go visit countries where I can speak the local language (eg: Spanish) and can “leave English at home” so to speak.
-Well, I needed it when I went to Portugal an Morocco for the first time a few years ago but those stories are for another day.
+Well, I needed it when I went to Portugal and Morocco for the first time a few years ago but those stories are for another day.
 Spanish came in handy in both places surprisingly but more so in Morocco than Portugal if you can believe it.

 However, when I went to France for two weeks last December, I felt paralyzed in quite a few (what should have been) easy social situations.
-I don’t know more than just a few words and phrases in French and didn’t feel compelled to study up on anything before I left for my trip.
+I don’t know more than just a few words and phrases in French and didn’t feel compelled to study up on anything intensively before I left for my trip.
 (Mistake number one.)
-And what’s more is that I didn’t think that the fact that the large language barrier would e a problem for me as I don’t really care for the French language in the first place (don’t hurt me, francofiles, French food is amazing!).
+And what’s more is that I didn’t think that the fact that the large language barrier would e a problem for me as I don’t really care for the French language in the first place (don’t hurt me, francophiles, French food is amazing!).
 The worst thing of all was that in France, I didn’t stand out (at least not too much).
-My dark brunette hair, black eyebrows and slightly olive tinted skin made me blend in very well with the French-Parisian scene that winter, despite the large number of nationalities that are represented in France today.
+My dark brunette hair, black eyebrows, and slightly olive tinted skin made me blend in very well with the Parisians that winter, despite the large number of nationalities that are represented in France today.

 Well, if you look like one of the locals, what will other locals do to you?
 Ask you questions or make comments to you in the local language, of course!

 Had I been in Portugal (whose language I have actually studied these past two years or so) this would’ve been a positive experience.
 I would’ve practically welcomed all the exposure to the language and after that, I would’ve asked for more.
 But French is not Portuguese, even though they had some similarities in vocabulary that I was not expecting.
-I was lost in translation during my 5 day stay in the City of Lights but had a magnificent time there.
+I was lost in translation during my 5-day stay in the City of Lights but had a magnificent time there.
 By the end of my time in the city, I found that -after forcing myself to listen- that I could understand maybe 30% of spoken French and even understood directions that were given to me and two new friends but I sure couldn’t have repeated them to you if asked, haha.

 Thankfully I got relief from my language woes when I headed South to visit my American friend Gwen who is teaching English in Grenoble, France.
 Gwen has studied French for years and speaks fluently with an almost unnoticeable accent, in my opinion.
 We needed each other during the holidays and had a wonderful visit together, our mixed cultures and languages aside.
 She helped me more than she will ever know with diligently translating from French to English from general conversations to song lyrics to prayers to most of a sermon at her church.
-She even helped unite two non-English speakers and one non-French speakers (me) and help us understand one another while we all spent the day together adventuring in the snow and countryside near Grenoble.
+She even helped unite two non-English speakers and one non-French speaker (me) and help us understand one another while we all spent the day together adventuring in the snow and countryside near Grenoble.

-How I coped: I’ve come to the realization that I must force myself to learn a little bit of the local language before I go and then keep a humble and non-judging attitude during the course of my stay in a new country.
+How I coped: I’ve come to the realization that I must force myself to learn a little bit of the local language before I go and then keep a humble and non-judgmental attitude during the course of my stay in a new country.
 I also make sure to learn how to say, “Do you speak English?” in the local language so that the person I’m trying to get help from knows that I am really trying my best to connect with the culture and its language.
 I don’t always handle these complex language situations with grace but I’m learning as I go.

 One lesson and day at a time…

 Have you lived abroad for a long period of time before?
 Where did you live?
 What things did you learn?
-Do you have any tips for current or expats in the making?
+Do you have any tips for current or ex-pats in the making?
 Share your stories in the comments below!